Officials: Roadside bomb attack in Afghanistan kills 14

 The U.S. blamed the IS affiliate for an attack on a maternity hospital earlier this year that killed 24 new mothers and infant babies.
 The hospital was located in Kabul’s Dasht-e-Barchi neighborhood, dominated by ethnic Hazaras who are mostly Shiites.

-If Tuesday’s attack in Bamiyan is claimed by the IS affiliate, it will be a dangerous escalation and a disturbing development if the group is able to penetrate into a province that has been considered a refuge from the bitter fighting elsewhere in the country.
+If Tuesday’s attack in Bamiyan is claimed by the IS affiliate, it would mark a dangerous escalation and signal the group penetrated a province that has been considered a refuge from the bitter fighting elsewhere in the country.

 Bamiyan’s Buddhist population was mostly destroyed in early 2001 by the Taliban, who ruled for five years until late 2001 when they were overthrown by the U.S.-led coalition.
 The province is also a popular tourist destination, mostly because of Band-e-Amir National Park.